olumideodetunde/ML_EndtoEnd_Projects/cracked_screen_identifier/cracked_screen_identifier/README.md

 cracked_screen_identifier
 ==============================

-This projects presenta the complete end to end ML cycle of the cracked_screen_identifier app; an image classification project.
+This projects presents the complete end to end ML cycle of the cracked_screen_identifier app; an image classification project.

 Project Organization
 ------------